ivandokov/rockety/readme.md

 ##### v4.0.0
 - Minimal Node.js version required is 6.12.2.
 - Gulpfile.js syntax is updated to ES6.
-- Replaced gulp-connect with express and added ejs support for .html files (closing #13).
+- Replaced gulp-connect with express and added ejs support for .html files and closing [#13](https://github.com/ivandokov/rockety/issues/13).
 - Handled error when syntax of less/sass is wrong and crashes the watch process.
 - Use sass by default.
 - Refactoring.